ryanlah/sausage/README.md

 # sausage

-Sausage a personal ablum system
+A personal ablum system, supports images and videos